 Why a Humanitarian Grand Challenge?

-The Founding Partners, the U.S. Agency of International Development through the Office of U.S. Foreign Disaster Assistance (OFDA) and Grand Challenges Canada, are designing and implementing a Humanitarian Grand Challenge, which will identify, support, and transition to scale innovations that enhance the effectiveness and efficiency of humanitarian assistance.
+The U.S. Agency of International Development through the Office of U.S. Foreign Disaster Assistance (OFDA) has parterned with Grand Challenges Canada, to design and implement a Humanitarian Grand Challenge, which will identify, support, and transition to scale innovations that enhance the effectiveness and efficiency of humanitarian assistance.
 The Humanitarian Grand Challenge will bring global attention and resources to specific, well-defined international humanitarian problems and will provide a platform for leading donors, investors, and private sector partners to develop, support, and grow innovative approaches to solve them.

 What happens next?

 Addressing the most pressing challenges in preparing for and responding to humanitarian crisis is too great for one partner alone to solve.
 As a result, we are building a network of organizations that will each provide unique insight and expertise to bear on the Humanitarian Grand Challenge.

 The Humanitarian Grand Challenge will focus on a single grand challenge to be announced in late 2017, and it will be seeking solutions from innovators with bold ideas.
 A competitive, open request for proposals to source innovations for seed and transition-to-scale funding will follow in early 2018.